Soneso/Arcturus/README.md

 ## Prompting guides

-You can find a prompting guides with prompting examples [here](https://github.com/Soneso/Arcturus/blob/main/prompting-guide.md).
+You can find a prompting guides with prompting examples for the example GPTs [here](https://github.com/Soneso/Arcturus/blob/main/prompting-guide.md).

 ## Further readings